 We think that many of those challenges can be solved using innovative solutions such as video technology, not only because Forbes declared that in 2014 “… an explosion in the use of video has created a need to continuously invest in HR technology.”

 Some smart software solutions can help considerably in making selection processes better and faster – a huge advantage for companies and candidates alike.
-Especially on-demand video interviewing can take international talent acquisition to the next level.
-If you want to know more about the use of asynchronous video interviewing, we recommend this video.
+Especially on-demand video interviewing can take international talent acquisition to the next level, more specifically recorded video interviews.

-Would you like to learn more about how automated asynchronous video interviewing can help you to efficiently recruit internationally?
-We have developed a state-of-the-art video interviewing software, the interview suite, that enables you to easily identify the most qualified candidates early in the process.
+Would you like to learn more about how video recruiting can help you to efficiently recruit internationally?
+We have developed a state-of-the-art video interviewing software, the interview suite, that enables you to easily identify the most qualified candidates early in the personnel selection process.

 Global Talent Mobility Survey 2011, Intelligence Group in cooperation with The Network